Back to Blog

 Optimize Within Channels

-Measure Influencer ROI
+Measure Book Influencer ROI

 The Brand Referral Bonus Connection

-Here is a detail many sellers overlook.
-Amazon’s Brand Referral Bonus program gives you a percentage (typically around 10%) of sales driven by external traffic back as a credit against your referral fees.
+Here is a detail many authors overlook.
+Amazon’s Brand Referral Bonus program gives you a percentage (typically around 10%) of book sales driven by external traffic back as a credit against your referral fees.
 But to qualify, Amazon needs to attribute those sales to your external traffic — and that happens through Attribution tags.

 Common Mistakes to Avoid